justinw-fun/COVID-19SimulationInCollege/README.md

 ## Requirements

-Unity2018.3.10f1 or above is prefered.
+Unity 2018.3.10f1 or above is prefered.

 ## Quick Start

 1. First go to [Unity](https://unity3d.com/)  download a released version of Unity Editor.
-This project requires Unity versions Unity2018.3.10f1 or up.
+This project requires Unity versions Unity 2018.3.10f1 or up.
 The versions up to 2018.3.10f1 should **probably** work but have not been tested.

 2. Clone this repo or download zip file.

 3. Open this project in Unity Editor.
 4. Find Assets/Scenes/main.secne, then hit play.

-You can also download the .unitypackage from here and import it to Unity Editor.
+You can also download the .unitypackage from [here](https://github.com/justinw-fun/COVID-19SimulationInCollege/releases) and import it to Unity Editor.

 ## Reference